-For Pie Five Company-owned restaurants, the year over year increase in average weekly per store sales in the quarter ended December 29, 2013 was primarily a result of the opening of 5 new restaurants in the prior twelve months that collectively generated higher average weekly per store sales than the existing restaurants.
-Pie Five Company-owned comparable store sales declined by 0.3% as compared to the same quarter in the prior fiscal year.
-However, excluding four days of icy weather in the Dallas/Ft.
-Worth market where all Company-owned Pie Five Units are located, comparable store sales for the quarter increased by 2.5% when compared to the same quarter in the prior fiscal year.
+For Pie Five Company-owned restaurants, the year over year increase in average weekly per store sales in the quarter ended March 30, 2014 was primarily a result of the opening of five new restaurants in the prior twelve months that collectively generated higher average weekly per store sales than the existing restaurants.
+In addition, a 4.4% increase in Pie Five Company-owned comparable store sales as compared to the same quarter in the prior fiscal year also contributed to the increase in average weekly per store sales.